 Kids in Need of Desks (K.I.N.D.)
 Fund

+In Malawi, more than 50 percent of students must learn sitting on the ground or floor because they go to a school without chairs and desks.
 In 2010, UNICEF USA and MSNBC's Lawrence O'Donnell set out to change that with Kids in Need of Desks (K.I.N.D.), a campaign to provide Malawi's students with the comfort and dignity they need to do their best work.
 Since then, over 1.1 million kids in the country have benefited from the initiative, which also provides scholarships to Malawian girls to give them the foundation they need to go on to higher education.

 Let Us Learn — Education Equity

 Access to quality education is every child's right, regardless of their gender, background, location, income or circumstance.
 Yet, today far too many things stand in the way of children exercising that right: conflict, natural disasters, health crises, poverty, geographic isolation, social exclusion.
-The UNICEF Let Us Learn program seeks to level the playing field and remove the obstacles to out-of-school children's learning. provides out-of-school children with alternative ways to learn, while also strengthening formal education systems for fully enrolled students, paying particular attention to girls and children with disabilities.
+The UNICEF Let Us Learn program, which launched in 2011 in Afghanistan, Bangladesh, Liberia, Madagascar and Nepal, seeks to level the playing field and remove the obstacles to out-of-school children's learning.

+Through Let Us Learn, UNICEF and partners provide out-of-school children with alternative ways to learn while also helping to strengthen formal education systems for fully enrolled students, paying particular attention to girls and children with disabilities.
 The initiative supports children into young adulthood through early childhood education, primary and secondary school, as well as vocational training.